Browse our guides or talk to our team.

 The final step for this simple ER diagram is to define the amount of data that will come from each entity.
 Cardinality is a simple notation that quickly tells your ERD reader whether there are zero, one, many, or some combination of those factors between each entity.
 Your customer can purchase one or many phones.
 The cell service maintains many phones.
 The customer pays one bill.

-This is just a high-level ER model, but it provides enough detail that you should now have a teammate or partner check your work.
-One of the best ways to do this is to simply have them try to read your diagram out loud.
+This is just a high-level ER diagram, but it provides enough detail that you should now have a teammate or partner check your work — if you're working in Confluence, you can even invite them to a real-time collaboration session.
+One of the best ways to check your work is to simply have them try to read your diagram out loud.
 If they end up telling a different story than you intended, you need to do some tweaking.

 Another good step to take is to clean up or polish your diagram — if you were drawing by hand, you might have some stray eraser marks.
 Take a moment to finalize your diagram by aligning shapes, adding color, or redrawing lines to more clearly connect your entities, attributes, and relationships.
 All these steps are easy if you’re using an online diagramming tool like Gliffy!

 There are a few benefits to using software to complete the above steps and draw an entity relationship diagram.
-With Gliffy, you can create an ERD and:
+With Gliffy, you can create ERDs and: